Bisbee Historic District

 Today, Cochise County is known for its stunning landscapes, rich cultural heritage, and vibrant communities.
 It continues to attract visitors with its historical sites, including Tombstone's historic district and the Chiricahua National Monument, while embracing its Native American roots and celebrating the diverse cultural influences that have shaped the region.

-This timeline provides a condensed summary of the historical journey of Cochise County, Arizona.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Cochise County, Arizona.

 • 1850: Cochise County lands become part of the United States through the Treaty of Guadalupe Hidalgo.